Similarity surfaces, connections, and the measurable Riemann mapping theorem: Affine connections

 \begin{remark} A short introduction to affine connections can be found in the encyclopedic article \cite{Ha}.
 The book \cite{CCL} is a classic treating differential geometry, and contains a presentation of affine connections that rapidly focuses on coordinates.
 Similar remarks hold for \cite{Spi}, Vol~II, Chapter~6.
 A standard and thorough reference for the subject is \cite{KN}, which bases the approach on the notion of connection on principal bundles, so reading the definitions and statements require absorbing part of this theory and going back and forth between the chapters.
 A nice, progressive and motivated presentation can be found in \cite{Sh}, however the theory is formulated in the framework of Cartan geometries and the link with the material explained here is even less direct.
 There are many other books on the subject.
 We end this paragraph by pointing out the fact that what we today call affine connections were initially called linear connections, and affine connections used to be a related but slightly different notion. \end{remark}

 \textsf{Directional derivative.} Consider a chart of $M$, with image the open subset $U\subset \R^d$.
-Consider a differentiable object $\bullet$ of a type $\cal T$ that is a function, a vector field, a form, or more generally any object type that is expressed in the chart as a function from $U$ to a fixed vector space $E$ (tensors, for instance).
+Consider a differentiable object $\bullet$ of a type $\cal T$ that is a function, a vector field, a form, or more generally any object type that is expressed in the chart as a function from $U$ to a fixed vector space $E$ (tensors, for instance, can be expressed in charts as maps from $U$ to the set $E$ of multilinear maps $(\R^d)^n\to\R$).
 In $U$ the \emph{directional derivative} of $\bullet$ at a point $x\in U$, given a vector $v\in T_x U = \R^d$ is

 where $\{x\}$ means to evaluate the quantity at point $x$.
 Note that we use the exponent notation $v^i$ for the $i$-th coordinate of the vector $v$, a convention that is traditional in tensor calculus.